 Multi-account invoices: the silent time drain in growing e-commerce brands

 Growing e-commerce brands lose hours each month to multi-account invoices.
-Here’s why “just split it later” turns into a quiet month-end time drain.
+Here's why the 'just split it later' habit turns into a compounding month-end time drain.

 Why “just split it later” becomes a monthly nightmare